How Many Tablespoons In 6 Oz

 • Water: For water, the conversion of 6 fl oz to approximately 12 tbsp is quite accurate.

 • Oil: Oil has a lower density than water.
-Therefore, 6 fluid ounces of oil might equate to slightly more than 12 tablespoons.
+Because of this, 6 fluid ounces of oil might equate to slightly more than 12 tablespoons Worth keeping that in mind.
+Surprisingly effective..

 • Honey: Honey, being denser than water, would result in slightly fewer than 12 tablespoons for 6 fluid ounces.